riongull/notes/dash_unit_denominations.md

 What about when a crypto veteran wants to help friends or family members get into Dash by offering to **give** them some?
 You don't want to give too much because these people are new and may lose it.
 Plus, you want to give Dash to a bunch of people, so it can't be too much.
 You start off by throwing them a few bucks worth.
 They look at their wallet and see `.0026087 DASH`.
 An underwhelming gesture - they forget about it, or worse, are put off by it.

-**Dash will struggle to gain (or even maintain) market share with other coins entering the space offering more attractive units of account**.
-So, what specifically do I mean by "more attractive"?
-For most people that's likely something with a much lower nominal value to the currency they presently use, or at least smaller than the value of the things they would buy with it.
-This isn't some arbitrary, illogical consumer demand.
-It's perfectly reasonable for users to expect a currency to price normal goods and services in whole numbers.
-Also, it seems intuitive that a fledgling currency unit (e.g. `DASH`) should carry a value much lower than a widely used currency unit (e.g. USD), because people generally have no concept of money supply, and ideally they wouldn't have to.
+##### Maintaining Competitive Advantage

+Despite Dash being a technologically superior currency in almost every way, Dash is struggling to maintain (let alone gain) market share against the competition.
+Incumbents above Dash have largely retained their positions, and emerging competition has been overtaking Dash.
+Why?
+I submit three observations for consideration:

+1. Some coins are still riding on name recognition
+1. Some coins are playing nice with the traditional monetary and financial incumbents
+1. Some coins have very attractive units of account

+I'm not worried about the first category (including Bitcoin, Bitcoin Cash, and Litecoin) over the long term.
+These coins are largely floating by on yesterdays achievements, name recognition, and early mover advantage, but they will lose market share over time.
+The coins in the second category (including Ripple and Stellar) will continue to receive investment from deep-pocketed incumbent financial players.
+Nothing we can do about that short of selling out and trying to *aid* rather than *compete with* fiat currencies (which I hope nobody is considering).

+It's the third category that has me wondering.
+What does NEM, Cardano, and IOTA offer that can justify a valuation higher than Dash?
+What pushed others above Dash in the past, if even for a short time (e.g. EOS, NEO)?  **One can't help but notice that the tokens overtaking Dash are generally priced 2 to 4 orders of magnitude lower than `DASH`**.
+What is the market trying to tell us?

+##### Key Takeaways

+All three sections above are pointing in the same direction:  **we would do well to re-engineer our coin to have a low nominal value**.
+People want this, and it isn't some arbitrary, illogical consumer demand.
+It's perfectly reasonable for users to want a currency where the cost for the unit is small and the resulting prices of goods and services are whole numbers.

+Consumer demand aside, it seems intuitive that a fledgling currency (such as Dash) should have a unit (i.e. `DASH`) whose value is much lower than a widely-used currency's unit (e.g. USD).
+People generally have no concept of money supply, so we should accommodate that and design a unit that makes intuitive sense.

-Similar to how Bitcoin will not be able to continue functioning as a store of value if it does not fix its medium of exchange problems (high transaction fees), **Dash will find it hard to continue functioning as a medium of exchange and hence store of value if it does not fix its unit of account problems**.
-Yes, people *do* consider the unit of account aspects of money right now, even if subconscious, in their evaluations of which coin they want to buy and transact with.
+Similar to how Bitcoin will not be able to continue functioning as a store of value if it does not fix its medium of exchange problems (high transaction fees), **Dash will find it hard to continue functioning as a medium of exchange, and hence store of value, if it does not fix its unit of account problems**.
+People *do* consider the unit of account aspects of money, even if subconsciously, in their evaluations of which coin they want to buy and transact with.
 It's not necessarily that they want to try to get rich off a penny currency.
-I believe it's because it makes more intuitive sense to them.
+Chances are it just makes more intuitive sense to buy the lower cost coin.
 It's user friendly.
 Less "expensive" coins seem to them less likely to be "in a bubble".
-They look at coins over $1,000 and intuitively assume they've "missed the boat".
+They look at coins over $1,000 and instinctively assume they've "missed the boat".
 Sure, that may be a misconception, but that's the psychological reality, so that's what we should deal with.
 Why fight human nature?

 To summarize the problem, Dash faces serious challenges because of its unit of account, the `DASH`.
 There are psychological, technical, and practical issues involved.